LouisCE/warrior-path/README.md

 - **Responsive Layout:** Utilizes Bootstrap 5’s grid system and media queries to ensure the site adapts elegantly to all screen sizes.
 - **Navigation:** Fully functional, sticky navigation bar with clear active states provides easy and consistent site navigation.
-- **Consistent Styling:** Harmonised color palette and typography maintain a professional and approachable brand image.
+- **Consistent Styling:** Harmonised colour palette and typography maintain a professional and approachable brand image.
 A dark theme was chosen for the background to create a sleek, professional appearance.
 Red was considered too aggressive for a martial arts website, so orange was chosen instead to add vibrancy and pop against the dark background.
 - **Custom Forms:** Accessible and user-friendly sign-up form with validation prompts to facilitate membership registration.
 - **Standards Compliant:** HTML and CSS validated with zero errors, ensuring cross-browser compatibility and clean code.
 - **Accessibility:** Designed with keyboard navigation and ARIA attributes to support users with disabilities.